lbugnion/ms-glossary/instructions/getting-started-synopsis.md

 We try to illustrate each term with some small "demos" (note the quote signs here...).
 By this we mean that the demos are not necessarily aimed at showing a technical solution, but rather to illustrate the point you are making.
 The demos should be short (a few seconds), for example a quick action in the Azure portal, a navigation through some items, some screenshots, etc.

-For "on camera" scenes, you can also add some logos in overlay to make things more interesting.
+For "on camera" scenes, you can also add some overlays to make things more interesting.

 You can see a few examples of "demos" below.